Oxygen Deprivation – Bad Idea or Body Hack?

 What’s not to love about oxygen?
 After all, we depend on it for our very existence.
 So, it’s somewhat of a surprise, that a recent body hacking trend is all about putting the brakes on this marvellous molecule.

 Known as Intermittent Hypoxic Training (IHT), the style of breathing training is not new.
 Used for many years by Olympic and other athletes and their coaches to improve sports performance, traditionally hypoxic (Hypo – low, Oxy -oxygen) training was in mountain camps set above 2,000m, ensuring lower atmospheric oxygen.
-Elite athletes would train in high altitudes, then compete at lower altitudes, with significant increase in their endurance, strength and speed.
+Elite athletes would train at high altitudes, and then compete at lower altitudes, with significant increases in their endurance, strength and speed.

 Sports performance… and much more

 In recent times, hypoxic training including the Oxygen Advantage breathing technique, has expanded to much more than sports performance, with studies showing that targeted hypoxic training is good for your health.
 Improving immunity, increasing antioxidant production, regulating blood sugar levels, reducing inflammation and increasing tolerance to stress.
 Conditions found to improve with hypoxic training include asthma, diabetes, heart disease, depression, anxiety, obesity, sleep apnoea and even helping to prevent Alzheimer’s disease.*

 Low oxygen at home